Karate Classes In Derry Downs

 Karate may perhaps be considered a weapon-less method of self defence.
 It involves dynamic offensive and defensive techniques making use of every part of the body to their highest possible advantage.
 It is an empty handed martial art that’s built to fend off armed adversaries.

 Why It’s great To train Karate

-Our Karate classes in Derry Downs are designed for all types of people, usually one of these three: Those who wish to study a new martial-art or sports activity which keeps them fit Those who are intent on learning Karate & Those who wish to develop the ability to defend themselves while increasing their self-confidence in day to day life We can assist men, women and children of any age regardless of their experience or natural ability.
+Our Karate classes in Derry Downs target many types of people, usually one of these three: People who wish to practice a new martial art or sport that keeps them healthy Those who are serious about learning Karate & People that wish to develop the ability to protect themselves while increasing their confidence in day to day life We can work with men, women and children of every age irrespective of their experience or physical ability.